Work Needed to Fulfill Our Commitment

 Pastor Flemming serves as community pastor for The Well church.
 In the private sector, Taeron works in medical research and has been a part of several important medical breakthroughs, including being part of the many research teams on the frontline to find the vaccine for COVID-19.
 Taeron, a graduate of Lancaster Bible College Taeron, has his degree in biblical studies and is married to his wife, Kanitha Flemming, who has just given birth to their first child, Taeron Jr.

 Deborah Dangerfield has been an active member of Maple Park United Methodist Church in Chicago since 1963.
-In the Northern Illinois Conference, she serves or has served on the Nominations Committee, Board of Pensions, Annual Conference Shepherding Team, Black Methodists for Church Renewal, and the Inter-Ethnic Strategic Development Group.
+In the Northern Illinois Conference, she serves or has served on the Nominations Committee, Board of Pensions, Annual Conference Shepherding Team, Black Methodists for Church Renewal, the Inter-Ethnic Strategic Development Group, and the Religious Conference Management Association.
 She has also served as a delegate to the North Central Jurisdiction of The United Methodist Church.
 She has master’s degrees in both business and health care.

 P. Joanne Ray is a member of Grace United Methodist Church in Joliet and is a leader on their music and audiovisual teams.
 She is a founder and principal of Consultants in Association Philanthropy (CAP), and a graduate of Valparaiso University.